-Many sources alleges that Audra filed for divorce from Matt because he liked to pick arguments daily and was emotionally unstable.
+Many sources allege that Audra filed for divorce from Matt because he liked to pick up arguments daily and was emotionally unstable.
 However, it has not yet been confirmed by any TMZ report, although he has not shared any pictures with Audra or the daughters on social media sites like Instagram in a long time.

 In 2019, Matt had a dispute with his twin brother, Mark Hughes, where things turned more than a little sour.
 Mark filed a restraining order against Matt, stating that his brother had assaulted his 15-year-old son over a tractor issue.
-Mark stated that his son was driving the family’s tractor, and when Matt saw that, he erupted in anger, rushed over there, and violently started shaking his nephew.
+Mark said that his son was driving the family’s tractor, and when Matt saw that, he erupted in anger, rushed over there, and violently started shaking his nephew.

-That said, Matt Serra went on an interview in early 2019 and ranted about how Hughes was always a nasty person.
+That said, Matt Serra went on an interview in early 2019 and ranted that Hughes was always a nasty person.
 Serra stated that the only side-effect of the accident was that it exposed Matt’s real personality, which he said was nasty.
-However, we should also not forget the fact that Matt Hughes beat Matt Serra in a fight in 2003.
+However, we should also not forget that Matt Hughes beat Matt Serra in a fight in 2003.
 But Hughes made an effort to strike a friendship that soon fell apart as Serra did not have a liking for Hughes’s “dry sense of humor.”

 After a brain injury, there are chances that a person will suffer from social anxiety, anger, mood swings, irritability, and other emotional changes.
-However, these symptoms only make the person seem different, but in reality, their personality remains intact but suppressed under all these emotional symptoms, making it difficult to handle.
+However, these symptoms only make the person seem different, but in reality, their personality remains intact but suppressed under all these emotional symptoms, making it challenging to handle.

 A brain injury can cause some parts of the brain to be hyperactive while others become hypoactive, causing the brain to work overtime to process information and register emotions.
 This makes it very easy for the person with the brain injury to feel overstimulated after coming into contact with noise, light, conversations, and even work.

-Overstimulation can lead to many symptoms such as anger and irritability, anxiety, depression, emotional irritability, impulsivity, and social struggles.
+Overstimulation can lead to many symptoms, such as anger and irritability, anxiety, depression, emotional irritability, impulsivity, and social struggles.